 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
 Unlike a lot of other folks, I stay up-to-date on WordPress security and geek out about it quite a bit.

 Your personal information is contained behind secured networks and is only accessible by a limited number of people who have special access rights to such systems, and are required to keep the information confidential.
-(That’s me and our Community Coordinators, you help you out when you ask for it!)
+(That’s me and our Community Coordinators, who help you out when you ask for it!)
 When you register for an account on our website, you are responsible for maintaining your account’s security by using a strong password.
 (So don’t go using “password123” – our website will make you change it.)

 We implement a variety of security measures when a user places an order enters, submits, or accesses their information to maintain the safety of your personal information.
 All transactions are protected by SSL encryption technology, processed through a gateway provider, and are not stored or processed on our servers.
 I don’t want your sensitive data on my shoulders.
 We trust Paypal and Stripe to do the dirty work.
 See our Third Party Disclosure for more information.